aqyang28/aqyang-photography/README.md

-Hello there, writing this from Terminal.
+Hello there, welcome to summer project where I practice website development by making something meaningful to me: a photography portfolio!